jimflynn/kuwa-tcup/README.md

 <!--See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.-->

-## License

-We distribute all of the original software we developed for this project under the standard MIT License.
-Please note, however, that some of the packages that we used to build this project may be licensed under different open source licenses.
-For example, the Cordova software is covered by the Apache License.
 ## Installing Project Modules

 Please see the readme files in each module directory for instructions on running specific modules.